-An unqualified audit opinion was, once again, received by the Council in respect of 2019/20.
+An unqualified audit opinion was, once again, received by the Council in respect of 2020/21.

-5.15.13 The Council has continued to make savings in light of ongoing financial pressures. £126.4m of ongoing savings had been delivered by the end of 2020/21 with a further £5.9m to be delivered by the end of 2021/22.
-Forecasts of the level of savings that will be required from April 2022 onwards are very difficult to make in the absence of any Government control totals pending the CSR scheduled to take place during 2021 and potential significant changes to be made to the local government finance system.
-However, best current estimates are that further savings of c.£11m may be required by the end of 2023/24.
+5.15.14 The Council has continued to make savings in the light of ongoing financial pressures. £133.7m of ongoing savings had been delivered by the end of 2021/22 with a further £9.9m to be delivered by the end of 2023/24.
+Forecasts of the level of savings that will be required from April 2023 onwards are very difficult to make in the absence of any Government funding settlement information beyond the March 2023 being available and potential significant changes that may be made to the local government finance system.
+However, it is likely that the Council will continue to face a very challenging financial outlook for the foreseeable future.